Can dogs eat raisins?

 What if the raisins were cooked into a cake?

-Cooking doesn't neutralize tartaric acid.
+Cooking doesn't neutralise tartaric acid.
 A slice of cake or a scone with raisins carries the same toxicity risk as eating the raisins alone.
 Plus baked goods often add butter, sugar, and sometimes chocolate or nuts — more concerns.

 Important: This page is general information, not veterinary advice.
 Every dog is different, and individual factors (age, breed, health conditions, medications) can change what's safe.
-If in doubt, always contact your vet — or the ASPCA Animal Poison Control Center on (888) 426-4435 in the US.
+If in doubt, always contact your vet — or the ASPCA Animal Poison Control Center on (888) 426-4435 or Pet Poison Helpline on (855) 764-7661 in the UK.